 Our vertical House structure plays a vital role in College life.
-There are seven Houses, each named after an inspirational Sister of Charity with a strong link to the heritage of the College and our motto: ‘faithful and strong’.
+There are seven Houses, each named after an inspirational Sister of Charity with a strong link to the heritage of the College and our motto: Fidelis et Fortis (‘faithful and strong’).

 The College has chosen the first five Sisters of Charity who bravely set sail for Australia from Ireland in 1838: Sister Mary John Cahill, Sister Mary de Sales O’Brien, Sister Mary Xavier Williams, Sister Mary Lawrence Cater, Sister Mary Baptist de Lacy.
 The first St Columba’s College Principal, Mother Mary Ursula Bruton and the first Australian born Sister of Charity, Sister Mary Xavier Cunningham make up the seven.
 Each House is known by the surname of these courageous and audacious women – Bruton, Cahill, Cater, Cunningham, de Lacy, O’Brien and Williams.

 Each House is split into three junior (Years 7 – 9) and three senior (Years 10 – 12) House Groups.
 Our House structure creates the optimum environment for you, your child and staff to foster strong relationships with one another.
 The continuity of remaining in a House Group will provide you with one key point of contact for the wellbeing of your child over a sustained, three-year period.

 Key features of the St Columba’s house system are:

 House Group Sessions

-House Group is for 10 minutes each day.
+House Group is for 15 minutes on Mondays, Tuesdays and Thursdays.
 It gives your child a chance to engage in prayer, hear important announcements and build close relationships with other students in her House and with her House Group Teacher.
 Your child’s House Group Teacher is your first point of call at the College and will be able to direct you to key personnel if you are unsure who to contact.

 At St Columba’s College, we believe that positive education is a transformative process, that focuses on utilising and enhancing the strengths of individuals, and is measured by their levels of hope, happiness and capacity to flourish.
 It is universally understood that positive education programs strengthen wellbeing outcomes for students.